-Stinger suits, also known as stingers or dive skins are commonly made out of thin elastic fabric such as Lycra, Spandex, Nylon, Polyester or PBT which is the best material you can find providing excellent uva and uvb protection and protect against Jellyfish stingers and sea lice.
+Stinger suits also known as stingers or dive skins are commonly made out of thin elastic fabric such as Lycra, Spandex, Nylon, Polyester or PBT which is the best material you can find providing excellent uva and uvb protection and protect against Jellyfish stingers and sea lice.
 These suits are available in all age group from girls and boys age 2 and women sizes starting from size XS and covering up to men sizes of 3XL.

-A Stinger suit can be used in warm and lukewarm waters for swimming, diving or extreme water sports, but is not suitable for cold waters where the water temperature drops below 25 °C (77 °F).
+A Stinger suit or dive skin can be used in warm and lukewarm waters for swimming, diving or extreme water sports, but is not suitable for cold waters where the water temperature drops below 25 °C (77 °F).
 It can also be worn inside a diving wetsuit; Most divers will tell you how hard it is to put on and take off a wetsuit made of rubber or neoprene, this is where the thin fabric stinger suit can help, by wearing it first you can easily slide in or take off a wetsuit even when wet.

 Stinger suit can also be worn to use when you are out doing your favorite water activities, such as surfing, sailing, power boating, windsurfing, kite surfing, water skiing, caving, swimming or simply seeking protection against the sun UV radiation or against jellyfish stingers.
 It is very comfortable to wear and most suits include a front zipper for easy wear; some stinger swimsuits comes with back zipper and this is mostly used by professional surfers to avoid contact between the zipper and surf board when paddling.